Herbal Profiles #105

 Lesson 3: Build Challenges, Not Campaigns

 Challenges are quickly becoming the next big brand strategy.
-1st Phorm, a leading health & wellness brand, launched 75 hard in 2019 and it’s now one of the biggest fitness challenges out there.
-Bandit Running used a free marathon training plan to anchor an entire community.
+1st Phorm launched 75 Hard in 2019 and it’s now one of the biggest fitness challenges out there.
+Bandit Running used a free marathon training plan to anchor their community.

 For THC beverages, the possibilities are wide open.
-A “21 Days of Better Sleep” challenge tied to infused nightcaps & getting 8 hours of sleep.
-Or a creative series where consumers share art, playlists, or routines sparked by the product daily for a month, a detox from doomscrolling.
-You could create a journal to be filled out and sent with every 24 pack case.
-The psychology is simple: if people achieve a transformation while using your brand, they carry that identity forward.
+A “21 Days of Better Sleep” challenge tied to infused nightcaps.
+Or a creative series where consumers share art, playlists, or routines sparked by the product daily for a month.

 Lesson 4: Employee Voices Build Trust